KLunos/IT-Portfolio/README.md

 ## Overview

 Using a hypervisor on my laptop, I simulate a real-world business environment where users connect through a firewall to internal services via a Windows jump box.
 This provides access to an Ubuntu Apache server running osTicket, a Windows server running an Active Directory domain, and a full Security Onion monitoring stack.
-Each component was installed, configured, troubleshot, and documented by me.
+This portfolio is designed to document what I built, how I built it, why I built it, what issues I ran into along the way, and how I fixed them.
+Included are many screenshots designed to prove that what I claim I built exists, and works.
+This includes the connections involved in my networking maps.
+They also tell the story of mistakes made along the way, and how I learned from them.

 ### Hardware
 Laptop: Lenovo ThinkPad, Ryzen 7 7735HS, 64 GB RAM, 1 TB SSD